jk128/docker-plantuml-server/README.md

 made from a fork of orginal plantuml-servlet (https://github.com/plantuml/plantuml-server).

-Repository with source code of a midified servlet:
+Repository with source code of a modified servlet:

 https://github.com/jk128/plantuml-server